 As coronavirus continues to sweep the globe with more than three million confirmed cases, Anadol embraces his creativity to further understand the world around us.

-“I think being positive, an optimist, is very important for the times we are [!living!] right now,” the artist explains.
+“I think being positive, an optimist, is very important for the times we are [living in] right now,” the artist explains.
 “As humans we can find solutions to anything in life.”